 Each patent's term depends upon the laws of the countries in which they are obtained.
 The patent term in most countries in which we file is 20 years from the earliest date of filing of a non-provisional patent application.
 Notably, the term of U.S. patents may be extended due to delays incurred due to compliance with FDA or by delays encountered during prosecution that are caused by the USPTO.
 For example, the Hatch-Waxman Act permits a patent term extension for FDA-approved drugs of up to five years beyond the expiration of the patent, depending upon the length of time the drug is under regulatory review.
-There is a limit to the amount of time a patent may be extended in the United States; no patent extension can extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drugs.
+There is a limit to the amount of time a patent may be extended in the United States; no patent extension can extend the remaining term of a patent beyond a total of 14 years from the date of product approval and only one patent applicable to an approved drug may be extended.
+Similar patent term extensions are available in Europe and other jurisdictions for patents that cover regulatory-approved drugs.
 Currently, we own or license patents and patent applications with expected material expiration dates ranging from 2032 to 2043.
 However, the actual patent protection period varies on a product-by-product basis, from country-to-country, and depends upon many factors, including the type of patent, the scope of its coverage, the availability of regulatory-related extensions, the availability of legal remedies in a particular country and the validity and enforceability of the patent.